 Why did you start working at a restaurant?

-It was given to me as a favor.
+It was given to me as a favour.
 I came here as a student but I flunked out.
 I did not know the value of work.
 I had an older friend I had at school whose brother owned a number of restaurants.
 He told me, "Come and work.
 Figure out what you [want to do]."

 You're still doing it 20 years later.
 Why did you stay?